 Many other companies offer other reimbursements, such as paying a percentage of your gym or club memberships, to encourage their employees to stay healthy physically and mentally outside of the workplace.

 Other companies offer bonus money if you don’t call in sick (not always great when you’re forcing yourself to go in and infecting everyone), but it encourages the workforce not to be tempted to call in sick for silly reasons.

-In general, companies in the Netherlands treat their workforce very well and you will be rewarded for your hard work.
+In my experience, companies in the Netherlands treat their workforce very well, and you will be rewarded for your hard work.
 If not, it’s time to change that job of yours.

 10. Borrelen makes everything worth it

 Who doesn’t love a free beer and some bitterballen after all that “finding a job and starting a new job” stress?
-Well, this is something you’ll get at many Dutch workplaces.
+Well, this is something you’ll enjoy at many Dutch workplaces.

 This is where you’ll have an opportunity to stop working (always nice) and engage in awkward conversations with your coworkers over a beer and some bitterballen.

 Great for reducing that work stress as, in general, it’s always good fun — not so good for that waistline, but at least all that cycling will help.
 Proost! 😉🍻